Local Fares and Passes

 Weekly and monthly passes are activated at first use and are good for 7 and 31 days, respectively.
 To activate your pass, dip your pass in the activation slot on the top left of the farebox.
 For all following trips during the pass validity period, swipe your pass by sliding it through the diagonal slot located at the top right of the farebox with the magnetic stripe facing you.

 Using your Clipper card?
 Learn more.

-Your cash fare gives you up to three free transfers in the same direction on all Marin Transit and Golden Gate Transit buses within Marin County for three hours.
+Your cash fare gives you up to three free transfers on all Marin Transit and Golden Gate Transit buses within Marin County for two hours.

 Advise the driver of your destination when boarding the bus and, if you need a transfer to continue your trip, be sure to ask for one when paying your fare.
 If you are using Clipper, you do not need to obtain a transfer, as transfers are automatically tracked on your card.

 Transfers have the following restrictions:

 - Travel must be in the same direction within three hours from time of issuance or otherwise indicated on the transfer

 - Transfers are issued by bus operator only at time fare is paid.
 Advise driver or agent of your destination and intention to transfer when boarding